Pointwise Weyl law for graphs from quantized interval maps: The doubling map with any even

 These $2^\ell\cdot n$ numbers at the bottom of the forest are $2^\ell$ copies of the sequence $(1,2,\ldots,n)$.
 To show (ii), we will show that for each copy $C_j$ of $(1,2,\ldots,n)$, there can be at most two paths with the same start and end point that end in this copy.

-Let $F(j)$ be the set of starting nodes that have descendants in the $j$th copy $C_j$ of $(1,2,\ldots,n)$.
-(The last node in $F(j)$ may overlap with the first node in $F(j+1)$.)
+For $j=1,\ldots,2^\ell$, let $F(j)$ be the set of starting nodes at the top of the forest that have descendants in the $j$th copy $C_j$ of $(1,2,\ldots,n)$.
+(See Figure~\ref{fig:Fj}.
+Note the last node in $F(j)$ may overlap with the first node in $F(j+1)$.)
 Consider just the paths that start in $F(j)$ and end in $C_j$, and suppose there is a length $\ell$ path $x\to x$.
-We claim that only either $x-1$ or $x+1$ in $F(j)$ can also have a loop of length $\ell$.
-(See Figure~\ref{fig:loops}.)